Tom Brady and Gisele Bündchen reportedly hire divorce attorneys

 TAMPA, Fla.
-(WFLA) — Tampa Bay Buccaneers quarterback Tom Brady and supermodel Gisele Bündchen have both retained divorce lawyers, NBC News reported Tuesday.
+(WFLA) — Tampa Bay Buccaneers quarterback Tom Brady and supermodel Gisele Bündchen have both retained divorce lawyers, multiple outlets reported Tuesday.

-NBC reported that the pair have been married since early 2009 and have two children together.
+While it appears neither has filed for divorce, NBC News notes this could mark the possible end to the couple’s high-profile marriage.
+The pair have been married since early 2009 and have two children together.
+Brady has a 15-year-old son from his previous relationship with actor Bridget Moynahan.

 In February, Brady decided to retire after 22 seasons and seven Super Bowl titles.
 However, just a few weeks later, he changed his mind and returned to the sport.

-Just last month, Bündchen opened up about her relationship with Brady in a conversation with Elle Magazine.
-She said she has some concerns about Brady playing another season in the NFL, and “would like him to be more present.”
+Last month, Bündchen opened up about their relationship in a conversation with Elle Magazine.
+She expressed concerns about Brady playing another season in the NFL, and said she “would like him to be more present.”

+Around the same time, outlets like People and CNN reported the couple were living separately and dealing with “marital issues.”

 Brady took an 11-day break during the Tampa Bay Buccaneers preseason training camp, which fueled split rumors.